Finding and submitting your sitemap

 All Shopify stores automatically generate a

 sitemap.xml file that contains links to all your products, product images, pages, collections, and blog posts.
-This is used by search engines like Google and Bing to quickly scan your webpages for content.
-You can submit your sitemap to Google Search Console to make sure that your site can be easily crawled and indexed by Google.
+This is used by search engines like Google and Bing to index your site so that your store's pages appear in search results.
+Submitting your sitemap to Google Search Console helps Google find and index valuable pages on your site.

 Find your sitemap